rah0029/Netflix-Shows-Analysis/README.md

 GROUP BY type;
 ```

-### .Find the most common rating for movies and TV shows.
+### 2.Find the most common rating for movies and TV shows.

 ```
 SELECT rating, count(*) as total_count